FireFly Analytics LogoFireFly Analytics

 wsURL := strings.Replace(targetURL, "https://", "wss://", 1) + remainingPath

-handleWebSocketProxy(w, r, wsURL, token)
+handleWebSocketProxy(w, r, wsURL, accessToken)

 } else {

-handleHTTPProxy(w, r, targetURL, token, remainingPath)
+handleHTTPProxy(w, r, targetURL, accessToken, remainingPath)

 }